 Squarespace was originally offered as a portfolio/blogging web publishing platform, and eCommerce capabilities have been added only recently.
 Therefore, the eCommerce functionality currently offered by the builder is pretty limited.

-For instance, as a Squarespace user, you can only use Stripe as your payment processor (at least at the moment of writing this post).
+For instance, as a Squarespace user, you can only use Stripe and Paypal as your payment processor (at least at the moment of writing this post).

 Nevertheless, Squarespace offers enough features to help you set up a simple online store: